Supporting Victorians to access fresh food more cheaply

 Tips for getting the healthy food you need on a budget

 1. Start with healthy recipes that won’t break the bank

 - The free Back to Basics recipe book on Cancer Council Victoria’s LiveLighter website also has healthy meals you can make on a budget

 2. If you can, buy from markets

 The Community Grocer runs five fruit and vegetable markets in public housing estates and community centres across Melbourne.
 Prices are typically 60 per cent cheaper than supermarkets.
-Check out The Community Grocer to see if there’s a market within 5km of your house, or search for ‘fruit and vegetable market near me’ online.
+Check out The Community Grocer to see if there’s a market near you.
+Find out more about the program here.

 3. Don’t get sucked into ‘superfood’ fads